Renata-Thomazelli/Projects_Crash_Course/README.md

     #ignoring Capital letter with casefold
     #lambda function

   # Example 2 - The Big Dinner
      ## print list
      ## work with title() method
      ## remove a item by its value
      ## changing a item by its index
      ## the differences between insert() and append() method
      ## using a pop method to exclud and use this value excluded.

+# BIOINFORMATIC

+   # Counting DNA Nucleotides
+    ## In this exercise we need to count it of the DNA molecules:  adenine (A), cytosine (C), guanine (G), and thymine (T).
+    ## Here I did a dictionary just to see how it works e tran I used count() Method to count it of the letters we have in this string

+   # Transcribing DNA into RNA
+    ## Here we use replace method() to change Uracil into Thymine molecules into the string